-Term life insurance is the most simple and affordable life insurance option.
-It provides coverage for a set period of time or “term" (typically 10–30 years), and is designed to protect your dependents during that term.
-If you pass away during the term period, your beneficiaries receive a cash payment referred to as the “death benefit” to cover expenses or income loss related to your passing.
+Term life insurance features the most straightforward and affordable life insurance option by covering you for a set "term" (typically 10 to 30 years).
+If you pass away during the term period, your beneficiaries receive a cash payment.

 Term life insurance with Ethos might be right for you if:

-It's ultimately up to your beneficiaries to decide how to use the payout.
-People often use it to help cover things like:
+It's ultimately up to your beneficiaries to decide how to use the cash payout.
+People often choose to help cover things like:

-In general, it’s simple for your beneficiaries to file a claim and receive the payout.
-If you pass away while your coverage is in force, your beneficiary can file a claim with your insurance carrier, and the carrier will work with them to issue the death benefit payout.
-Your insurance carrier will be identified on your policy documents.
-Assuming there are no unusual complications, your beneficiary will receive an untaxed, lump-sum payment for the value of the policy (the death benefit).
+It's typically simple for your beneficiaries to file a claim and receive a cash payout.
+If you pass away while your coverage is in force, your beneficiary files a claim with your insurance carrier (as identified on your policy documents), and the carrier will issue the death benefit payout.
+Barring unusual complications, your beneficiary will receive an untaxed, lump-sum payment for the value of the policy's death benefit.
 For example, if you purchase $1 million in coverage, your beneficiary will receive a tax-free $1 million lump-sum payout.

-If you do not pass away during your term, you have a few options when your term ends:
+If you do not pass away during your term, you have options when your term ends:

-Search for answers on our full FAQ page.
+Find the answers on the Ethos FAQ page.